-As Director of the Goucher Summer Arts Institute Jazz Camp, 1999 to present, he has appeared in annual concerts at Goucher College in Baltimore, both as pianist and conductor.
+As Director of the Goucher Summer Arts Institute Jazz Camp from 1999 to 2013, he appeared in annual concerts at Goucher College in Baltimore, both as pianist and conductor.

 TEACHING AND ADMINISTRATION